History

 Some of the earliest sites were for the Wood family of Anacostia, the Deans of Deanwood, and the Bells of the present-day Benning Road area.
 These family plots date back to the years immediately after the Civil War.

-In the years leading up to the Civil War, subdivisions were planned and developed beyond the city's historic core, transforming what had once been bucolic and pastoral land.
-In the early summer of 1852, Washington's City Council passed an ordinance that prohibited any new burial grounds within the Boundary Street (today Florida Avenue) limits of L'Enfant's plan, according to Steven J. Richardson's article "The Burial Grounds of Black Washington: 1880 Existing cemeteries east of the river
+In the years leading up to the Civil War, subdivisions were planned and developed beyond the city’s historic core, transforming what had once been bucolic and pastoral land.
+In the early summer of 1852, Washington’s City Council passed an ordinance that prohibited any new burial grounds within the Boundary Street (today Florida Avenue) limits of L’Enfant’s plan, according to Steven J. Richardson’s article “The Burial Grounds of Black Washington: 1880 — 1919” in the Records of the Columbia Historical Society.

 Of the more than 250 public and private cemeteries documents show have interred Washingtonians for over 2 centuries, 22 remain, according to the DC Historic Preservation Office.
 More than a half dozen are found east of the river: Woodlawn Cemetery on Benning Road, a clustering of Jewish Cemeteries in Congress Heights, and the Saint Elizabeths Hospital Civil War Cemetery, on a hillside slope on the West campus that can be seen from I-295.